-Syphilis is a sexually transmitted infection (STI) that is passed through contact with a syphilis lesion (sore, chancre or rash).
+Syphilis is a sexually transmitted infection (STI) that is passed through contact with a syphilis lesion (sore or chancre).
 Outbreaks of syphilis have been reported in every major Canadian urban centre, particularly among men who have sex with men (MSM).
 In recent years, the number of new cases has risen dramatically.

-Symptoms of early syphilis vary considerably—from a painless chancre, a sore or a rash, to a fever, headache or more serious symptoms.
+Symptoms of early syphilis vary considerably—from a painless chancre, a sore or a rash, to a fever, headache, problems with vision or more serious symptoms.
 Sexually active people should have blood tests for syphilis at least once a year.
 If caught early, syphilis can be treated effectively.
 If left untreated, syphilis can become a serious chronic disease.

 What is syphilis?

 Syphilis is the name given to an infection caused by the bacteria Treponema pallidum, or T. pallidum.
-This disease can be spread when one person comes into contact with syphilis lesions (sores, chancres or rashes).
+This disease can be spread when one person comes into contact with syphilis lesions (sores or chancres).
 For example, it can be passed through:

 - wet kissing